hyperledger-archives/sawtooth-rfcs/text/0000-pbft-node-catchup.md

 If, while waiting to receive 2f+1 COMMIT messages from its peers, a node receives the next block in the chain, the node has an opportunity to short-circuit consensus.
-This is done by validating the consensus seal in the new block and confirming that it contains 2f+1 COMMIT messages for the block that the node is currently trying to commit.
-If it does, then the node copies enough COMMIT messages from the consensus seal into its own message log and commits the block.
+This is done by validating the consensus seal in the new block and confirming that it is a valid proof for the block that the node is currently trying to commit.
+If it is, then the node copies the COMMIT messages from the consensus seal into its own message log and commits the block.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-When a new block is received, if there is already a block in progress, the block's consensus seal will be inspected to determine whether it contains enough information to commit the block that is in progress.
-This will be done by adding the messages included in the seal to the node's message log if they have not already been added and then checking whether enough messages are present to commit the in progress block.
-If this check succeeds, the in-progress block will be committed and the new block will be made the in-progress block.
+When a new block is received by a node that has not yet committed the previous block, the new block's consensus seal will be inspected to determine whether it contains a valid seal to commit the previous block.
+This will be done by adding the messages included in the seal to the node's message log and committing the previous block.

-If the in progress block cannot be committed, then the new block message will be added to the message backlog as usual.

 # Drawbacks
 [drawbacks]: #drawbacks